-In Linux, the NAND flash is partitioned into two root file systems, both of which are write protected, and one user file system area, which is write enabled by default.
+In Linux, the NAND flash is partitioned into two root file system, which are write protected, and one user file system area, which is write enabled by default.
 The latter area is the preferred location for user software installations.
-See chapter 6.1," Installing new drivers, applications and system packages".
+See chapter 6.1 Installing new drivers, applications and system packages.

-The two initial partitions hold each operating system mode's root file systems, i.e. first the rescue system root file system and secondly, the main system root file system.
-The root file system is located on the internal NAND flash.
-It is of type UBI-FS and is mounted as read-only for security reasons.
+The two initial partitions hold each operating system mode's root file systems, i.e. first the rescue system root file system and second the main system root file system.
+The root file system is located in the SD flash card.
+It is of type UBI-FS and it is mounted as read-only for security reasons.
 It is mounted by the kernel boot-up sequence.

 Any attached USB memory is automatically mounted once inserted.
 Supported formats for USBmemory include FAT types which is the default format for USB-memories.
-USB-memory devices are never automatically formatted so if file system is unsupported, device is simply not mounted.
+USB-memory devices are never automatically formatted so if file system is unsupported, device is just not mounted.

-Mount point Mount status Media / Read only NAND flash, second file system partition if in normal mode /usr/local or /opt Read-write NAND flash, third file system partition /media/usb Read-write USB memory, if available www.maximatecc.com 9

-/media/usb2 Read-write Second USB memory, if available /tmp Read-write RAM memory, for storing temporary files /var Read-write RAM memory, for storing logs etc. during runtime
+Mount point Mount status Media / Read only NAND flash, second file system partition if in normal mode /usr/local or /opt Read-write NAND flash, third file system partition /media/usb Read-write USB memory, if available /media/usb2 Read-write Second USB memory, if available /tmp Read-write RAM memory, for storing temporary files /var Read-write RAM memory, for storing logs etc. during runtime

-The /usr/local/, or /opt, partition of the NAND flash contains some default configuration files, but most of its space is reserved for applications and files.
+The /usr/local/, or /opt, partition of the NAND flash contains some default configuration files, but most of its space is reserved for application programs.
 It is up to the user to decide which applications to run.